Mid-Minnesota Legal Aid awarded Older Americans Act funds to provide legal services for seniors

-If you are 60 years or older and reside in Wright County, you can get help with legal problems involving Medicare, Social Security, eviction or other housing problems, public benefits, such as medical assistance, food support and fuel assistance, family law issues, including domestic abuse and income maintenance, nursing home problems, home care services, powers of attorney, health care directives and debt collection.
-NO help is provided for criminal matters, wills, estate planning, or real estate transactions.
+If you are 60 years or older and reside in Isanti County, you can get help with legal problems involving Medicare, Social Security, eviction or other housing problems, public benefits, such as medical assistance, food support and fuel assistance, family law issues, including domestic abuse and income maintenance, nursing home problems, home care services, powers of attorney, health care directives and debt collection.
+No help is provided for criminal matters, wills, estate planning or real estate transactions.

 Post a comment as